Marathon, Texas: History

 In 1927 local rancher Alfred S. Gage commissioned El-Paso architect Henry Trost to build a hotel in Marathon.
 The Gage Hotel opened in 1927, and also served as Gage’s office until his death a year later.
+Businessman, J.P.
+Bryan purchased The Gage Hotel in 1978 for $30,000.
+He began renovating and expanding the property in the 1990s.

 In 2022 Joe Holley of the Houston Chronicle wrote that Marathon is "proud to be the un-Marfa."

 Geography

 According to the United States Census Bureau, the CDP has a total area of 5.2 sqmi, all land.

 Climate

 According to the Köppen climate classification system, Marathon has a semiarid climate, BSk on climate maps.